 An active participant in all phases of the team's operations, Alexander has continually proven his commitment to success.
 Since naming Daryl Morey as the successor to Carroll Dawson as general manager of the team, Alexander's Rockets have recorded the third-longest winning streak in NBA history (22 in a row: 1/29/08-3/16/08) and posted 50-plus victories in three consecutive seasons (2006-09) for the first time in club annals.
 On June 1, 2011, Alexander hired Hall-of-Famer Kevin McHale as just the 12th head coach in team history.

-Since Alexander’s arrival, he has spared no expense in engineering numerous bold moves designed to make the Rockets a perennial contender:
+Since his arrival, Alexander has spared no expense in engineering numerous bold moves designed to make the Rockets a perennial contender:

-• In 1995, Alexander orchestrated a deal with Portland to acquire Houston native Drexler.
-The trade helped to deliver Houston’s second consecutive title just four months later.
+- In 1995, Alexander orchestrated a deal with Portland to acquire Houston native Clyde Drexler.
+The trade helped to deliver Houston's second consecutive title just four months later.

-• In 1996, Alexander signed Olajuwon to a long-term contract extension and obtained NBA All-Star Charles Barkley from Phoenix.
+- In 1996, Alexander signed Hakeem Olajuwon to a long-term contract extension and obtained NBA All-Star Charles Barkley from Phoenix.

-• In 1999, Alexander acquired the draft rights to Steve Francis from Vancouver.
+- In 1999, Alexander acquired the rights to Steve Francis from Vancouver.

-• In 2012, Alexander brought in restricted free agents Jeremy Lin and Omer Asik, as well as signing off on the blockbuster deal to acquire Harden
+- In 2012, Alexander brought in restricted free agents Jeremy Lin and Omer Asik, as well as signing off on the blockbuster deal to acquire James Harden.

 In 2010, Alexander and Toyota Center earned LEED Silver Certification for Existing Buildings: Operations & Maintenance from the U.S. Green Building Council (USGBC), making Toyota Center the first professional sports facility in Texas to receive a LEED Certification.
 Awarded by the USGBC under its Leadership in Energy and Environmental Design program, the certification identifies and rewards best practices by a building in areas that include energy conservation, environmental awareness, water efficiency and natural resource performance.